Schwad/chronic_pain_outcomes_in_ruby_talk/slides.md

 ???

-** Explain C parameter, and Gaussian paraemeter, also that we just care it's the two things we can tweak.

-The C parameter is similar to the regularization parameter λ we know from other machine learning models, only C is the inverse of λ.
-That is a larger C will give you lower bias and higher variance a model will have, where a low C will give you high bias and low variance.
+C: a larger C will give you lower bias and higher variance a model will have, where a low C will give you high bias and low variance.

-The Gamma parameter is a parameter specific to the Gaussian kernel (RBF in libsvm).
-The gamma parameter define how far a single training example will have influence.
-So that is how much influence will  a single training example have on examples that are further away from the training example.
+Gamma: defines how far a single training example will have influence

-To find the optimal C and gamma parameters we are going to create a program that iterates through possible values of C and gamma, and measures the classification accuracy for each combination and finds the best combination.
-Lastly the program will test the selected combination of C and gamma on unknown data to measure its general classification accuracy.

-To do this we must now split our data into 3.
-A training dataset using to train the model, a validation dataset used to test combinations of C and gamma and select the best one, and lastly a test dataset used to test the model using the optimal C and gamma parameters to find the classification accuracy.
-We use a split of 70% training data, 15% validation data and 15% test data.

 ---
 template: primary-slide